jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - Configuration management at scale
 - Integration with Defender for Cloud
 - Edge or branch office deployments
+- Advanced guest configuration and compliance policies for OS‑level hardening

 The current implementation provides a minimal but realistic foundation for hybrid cloud operations.